-- 7. make appropriations, levy taxes and incur indebtedness for the purpose of carrying out any of the powers and duties conferred or imposed on the county or any officer, board, commission or other authority thereof, by this act or otherwise by law; - (Subd.
+7. make appropriations, levy taxes and incur indebtedness for the purpose of carrying out any of the powers and duties conferred or imposed on the county or any officer, board, commission or other authority thereof, by this act or otherwise by law;

+(Subd.
 6 renumbered to be subd.
 7 and new subd.
-6 added by Local Law No. 2, 1954, in effect May 17, 1954, amended by Local Law No. 6-1968 in effect November 18, 1968.) - 8. review and approve, to the following extent and in the following manner, through its Rules Committee, personal service contracts proposed to be entered into by the County Executive.
+6 added by Local Law No. 2, 1954, in effect May 17, 1954, amended by Local Law No. 6-1968 in effect November 18, 1968.)

+- 8. review and approve, to the following extent and in the following manner, through its Rules Committee, personal service contracts proposed to be entered into by the County Executive.
 Personal service contracts are contracts for professional and other technical services which are not subject to the competitive bidding requirements under Section 2206 of the County Government Law of Nassau or section 103 of the General Municipal Law.
 Contracts that are so characterized shall be included in this definition, even if they are otherwise denominated.
-A determination that a person, firm or entity, or affiliated person, firm or entity is uniquely qualified to perform the services required under a personal service contract shall not be solely based on the facts and circumstances that said person, firm or entity or affiliated person, firm or entity has had an historic or continuing relationship with the county in providing said service or a similar service. - a) Except as otherwise provided in this subsection, without a resolution approved by the Rules Committee of the County Legislature, any personal service contract, professional service contract, and similarly characterized contract, memoranda or agreement shall be limited to an expenditure of twenty-five thousand (\$25,000) dollars and a term of one (1) year.
-In addition, without a resolution approved by the Rules Committee of the County Legislature, no person, firm, entity or affiliated person, firm or entity shall, in any year, be awarded any personal service contract(s), professional service contract(s), and similar contracts(s), memoranda or agreement(s), the aggregate amount of expenditures under which exceed fifty thousand dollars (\$50,000). - b) If the County Executive or Deputy County Executive determines that the exigencies of the circumstances warrant, the County Executive or Deputy County Executive can authorize a contract for up to ten thousand dollars (\$10,000) without approval of the Rules Committee regardless of the fact that the aggregate amount of expenditures for the year to one person, firm, entity or affiliated person, firm or entity exceeds fifty thousand dollars (\$50,000).
-If the County Executive or Deputy County Executive determine that more than ten thousand dollars (\$10,000) worth of work is necessary and-must be performed on an emergency basis, because of a threat to the health or safety of the residents and/or employees of Nassau County, by a person, firm, entity or affiliated person, firm or entity whose aggregate amount of personal service contract expenditure receipts from the county exceeds fifty thousand dollars (\$50,000) for a term of one (I) year, the Rules Committee, after actual notice to the presiding Officer, Chairperson of the Rules Committee, or Clerk of the Legislature, shall convene within twelve (12) hours of said notice to consider the matter for the purpose of authorizing such expenditures.
+A determination that a person, firm or entity, or affiliated person, firm or entity is uniquely qualified to perform the services required under a personal service contract shall not be solely based on the facts and circumstances that said person, firm or entity or affiliated person, firm or entity has had an historic or continuing relationship with the county in providing said service or a similar service. - a) Except as otherwise provided in this subsection, without a resolution approved by the Rules Committee of the County Legislature, any personal service contract, professional service contract, and similarly characterized contract, memoranda or agreement shall be limited to an expenditure of one thousand (\$1,000) dollars and a term of one (1) year. - b) If the County Executive or Deputy County Executive determines that the exigencies of the circumstances warrant, the County Executive or Deputy County Executive can authorize a contract for up to ten thousand dollars (\$10,000) without approval of the Rules Committee.
+If the County Executive or Deputy County Executive determine that more than ten thousand dollars (\$10,000) worth of work is necessary and-must be performed on an emergency basis, because of a threat to the health or safety of the residents and/or employees of Nassau County, by a person, firm, entity or affiliated person, firm or entity the Rules Committee, after actual notice to the Presiding Officer, Chairperson of the Rules Committee, or Clerk of the Legislature, shall convene within twelve (12) hours of said notice to consider the matter for the purpose of authorizing such expenditures.
 Failure of the Rules Committee to convene within twelve (12) hours shall be deemed an approval.

-If the County Executive or Deputy County Executive determine that more than ten thousand dollars (\$ 10,000) worth of work is necessary and must be performed on an emergency basis by a person, firm, entity or affiliated person, firm or entity whose aggregate amount of personal service contract expenditure receipts from the county exceeds fifty thousand dollars (\$50,000) for a term of one (1) year, but if the nature of the emergency does not constitute a threat to the health or safety of the residents and/or employees of Nassau County, the Rules Committee shall convene within seventy-two (72) hours of the actual notice by the County Executive or Deputy County Executive to the Presiding Officer, the Chairperson of the Rules Committee or the Clerk of the County Legislature to consider the matter for the purpose of authorizing such expenditures.
+If the County Executive or Deputy County Executive determine that more than ten thousand dollars (\$ 10,000) worth of work is necessary and must be performed on an emergency basis by a person, firm, entity or affiliated person but if the nature of the emergency does not constitute a threat to the health or safety of the residents and/or employees of Nassau County, the Rules Committee shall convene within seventy-two (72) hours of the actual notice by the County Executive or Deputy County Executive to the Presiding Officer, the Chairperson of the Rules Committee or the Clerk of the County Legislature to consider the matter for the purpose of authorizing such expenditures.
 Failure of the Rules Committee to convene within seventy-two (72) hours shall be deemed an approval.